 Laura has dedicated much of her career to commissioning and performing works of Latin American composers.
 Originally from the coffee-belt Colombian town of Calarcá, she has uniquely experienced the power of music to heal communities in war-torn countries.
 To help provide musical resources to under-served Colombian communities, Laura founded the Orpheus Cultural Foundation in 2013, dedicated to achieving social inclusion and encouraging the development of arts in communities devastated by Colombia’s 50-year war.

 Laura holds degrees from the Manhattan School of Music and the Universidad Javeriana in Bogotá.
 She performs on a Sankyo silver flute and Emmanuel gold head joint.
-Laura is the directory of PCM’s Karger College Prep Program.
+Laura is the director of PCM’s Karger College Prep Program.

 Laura’s degrees include: D.M.A., M.A.
 Performance, Manhattan School of Music, B.M., Pontifical Xaverian, University of Bogotá.